ringcentral/rc-unified-crm-extension/docs/crm/clio.md

 To address this, short of reformatting every phone number stored in Clio, is to go to [Phone number format setting](../users/settings.md#phone-number-formats) under `Contact setting` and setting the phone number formats to conform with the conventions used by your practice.

-Navigate to the Unified CRM Chrome extension's advanced settings page and enter in the phone formats used by your practice.
+Navigate to App Connect's advanced settings page and enter in the phone formats used by your practice.
 Define a format by using an asterix "*" in place of any number.
 Any other character used in the format string will be interpretted literally.

 Let's look at a few examples.
 First, consider the following format string: